ianfnelson/blog.iannelson.uk/content/posts/2020-12-18-12-books-i-most-enjoyed-reading-in-2020.md

 [Airhead: The Imperfect Art of Making News][2] by Emily Maitlis

-Exiting my office one afternoon in summer, I overheard Jocelyn listening to this audiobook, specifically a portion describing Maitlis’ [memorable interview with short-lived White House Communications Director Anthony (&#8220;The Mooch&#8221;) Scaramucci][3].
+Exiting my office one afternoon in summer, I overheard Jocelyn listening to this audiobook, specifically a portion describing Maitlis’ [memorable interview with short-lived White House Communications Director Anthony (“The Mooch”) Scaramucci][3].
 I knew instantly that I had to listen to the whole book without delay.

 In addition to that memorable moment with The Mooch, Maitlis also relates tales of meetings with Donald Trump, Theresa May, Simon Cowell, Bill Clinton, James Comey, Tony Blair, Gordon Ramsay and many more.
 Russell Brand’s ruminations on the addictive properties of Penguin biscuits will live long in my memory.